Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Adaptive dynamics of vector host preference

 In a single-host system, protecting the host can effectively reduce disease prevalence.
 However, this principle does not extend to multi-host systems such as ours, where community composition becomes a critical determinant of disease risk.
-In a scenario where one host becomes ``functionally unavailable" to the pathogen -- for example, one host population using protection against vector -- an evolutionary question arises: whether selection will favor convergence toward a generalist phenotype capable of exploiting multiple host types, or specialization and host preference will be maintained?
-Moreover, how would such evolutionary shifts will affect the long-term dynamics of disease transmission?
+When one host become ``functionally unavailable'' to vectors, for example through protective measures, an important evolutionary question is whether vectors evolve toward generalism or retain host specialization.
+Moreover, how will such evolutionary shifts affect the long-term dynamics of disease transmission?

-To answer these questions, we investigate the adaptive dynamics of vector populations for the evolution of their feeding preferences.
-Furthermore, to verify whether the disease risk among $h1$ reduces under such conditions, we investigate the impact of the evolution of a generalist strategy on the dynamics of VBD.
-We start by assuming that the dynamics of vector population depend on their innate feeding preferences and the strength of the trade-off related to mastering defence based on host type.
+To address these questions, we use adaptive dynamics to study the evolution of vector feeding preference and then examine how the resulting evolutionary outcomes influence disease transmission.
+We start by assuming that the dynamics of vector population depend on their innate feeding preferences and the strength of the trade-off related to mastering defense based on host type.
 Denote $\sigma_{h1}$ as the probability that the vector attacks $h1$ if encountered.
 We then assume that $\sigma_{h1}=1$ as the vectors have an inclination to feed on $h1$.
 The probability of attacking $h2$ for feeding if encountered is indicated by $\sigma_{h2}$ and is considered an evolving trait among vectors.
 Let $\mathcal{E}_{h1}$ and $\mathcal{E}_{h2}$ represent the encounter rates of $h1$ and $h2$ respectively.
 The probability that the vector survives till it detects a host is obtained by the following relation